WSU-kduncan/ceg3120-cicd-OHill26/READMI-CD.md

 - To test the script of couse run it with `./refresh-container.sh`.
 I knew it worked because after running the script, the site worked but I also checked the docker processes with `sudo docker ps` and it said the image started running a second ago, meaning it did refresh.

+- Link to script in GitHub: https://github.com/WSU-kduncan/ceg3120-cicd-OHill26/blob/main/refresh-container.sh

+## configuring webhooks listener
+- To install webhooks originally I installed golang but I didn't need this, I just needed to do `sudo apt install webhook`.
+- To verify if successful I can run any webhook command and it should be recongized if installed correctly.
+I ran `webhook -h`.

 # References for Project 5

 - For part 1, I used generative AI to make the new additions of my yaml file.
 The prompt I gave was my current yaml file, and I said to make these changes, then I pasted the task#2 to the prompt.